 Best for Small Spaces

-This compact unit only weighs 4 lbs and is small in size so that you can install your converter virtually anywhere in your RV.
+This compact unit only weighs 4 lbs and is small in size so that you can install your converter virtually anywhere in your camper.
 The construction of the power converter offers fully insulated DC connectors that not only make it safe to use but easy to install as well.

 This is the ideal unit if you are looking for something that can provide you with clean DC power that ranges from 35 Amps to 75 Amps.
 The unit also offers an advanced 3 stage charger so that you have power when you need it without fuss.